Ziqing19/LabelPixivBookmarks/README.md

   - It works when the intersection of your existing bookmark tags and tags of the work is empty, then the first tag of the image will be added
   - When ignore tags are provided, the script will use the first tag that is not ignored

+- Whether ALL work tags will be added to your user tags
+  - For people who just want to manage the bookmarks by the work tags
+  - Work tags will be FIRST added
+  - Synonym dict still works if you want to merge similar work tags

 - Publication Type for Labeling
   - Pixiv stores public and private bookmarks in different places, and they have independent tags
   - By default, the script only does label for public bookmarks